Havod-Technologies/retrieve-scan-results/README.md

-# Get code scanning alerts in org
+# Retrieve all code scan results in a csv file as a report
-This repo demonstrates how to use the GitHub code scanning API to export all the alerts on an organization to a CSV file.
-This makes it possible for a security team to quickly audit the known vulnerabilities across their organizations that are using GitHub Advanced Security

 ### Running the script
 1. Clone this repo to your local machine